asier-izquierdo/craftceres/README.md

 Currently supports Minecraft updates only up to version 1.99.9.\
 Designed to update _any_ PaperMC server setup.
 It should be run with `sudo` unless set as a cron job since PaperMC is (or should be) run by a user with limited permissions.\
 \
-The Updater relies on the following dependencies for it to work:[^1]
+The Updater relies on the following dependencies to work:[^1]

  - `tmux`[^2]
  - `curl`